hfp/libxs/documentation/samples/libxs_predict.md

 River discharge (streamflow) forecasting using sliding-window kNN with day-of-year as an additional input dimension to capture seasonality.
-Predicts the next 7 days from the previous 14 days.
+Uses log-transform on outputs (via API) for heavy-tailed data.
+Predicts the next 7 days from the previous 14 days + rate-of-change derivatives.

 ### Usage